-Arts for Health Community Trust is a Charitable Trust that provides a venue for people who are experiencing or maintaining wellness, using the creative arts.
-We provide open studio facilities so that people can practice the creative arts in a supportive and fun environment.
+Arts for Health Community Trust is a Charitable Trust that provides a venue for people who are unwell or who are working towards maintaining their wellness using the creative arts.
+We offer open studio facilities so that people can work on their own creative art projects in a supportive and fun environment.
 Many of our artists are managing mental health challenges, physical or intellectual disabilities, or experiencing medical health issues.
 Sometimes people join us to help them connect socially with other like minded people.

-To operate this service we rely on grants, donations and fundraising.
+Artists can choose their projects and work at their own pace.
+Our staff help and encourage them to discover the joys of being creative in a caring and supportive environment.
 Artists are given the opportunity to meet others and share in the creative experience.
 There is no required level of expertise to participate in our activities.
 Many Arts for Health participants have no previous art experience, while others come to us with a toolbox of knowledge and skills.

 Our community base is located at the Ward Park Arts and Crafts Centre in Hamilton.
 We are open Tuesday, Wednesday and Thursday 10am until 2.30pm.
+To operate this service we rely on grants, donations and fundraising.

 Our Charities Commission Registration Number is CC34484.